ThePowerOf2/Card-Game---25/README.md

 # Card-Game---25
-Card game of 25 i c.
+Card game of 25 in c.